 - 2 or 3 Pyrex Glass Measuring Cups

 - Heart Dessert Shell Mold: this is the one I used.

 - Pastry Piping Bags for Decorations, Disposable

 - Easy Pour Funnel

-Remove the candy molds from the refrigerate and gently turn upside down and very slowly and with short motions twist the mold until the hearts fall out.
+Remove the candy molds from the refrigerator and gently turn upside down and very slowly and with short motions twist the mold until the hearts fall out.

 With the Heart Box or what is called a Heart Dessert Shell Mold, I sprayed that mold lightly with spray oil so they released much easier.

 You can take some white chocolate and use food coloring if you want to pipe designs on your hearts.
-I used little Heart Sprinkles to accent my hearts.
+I used little Heart Sprinkles to decorate the hearts.